Alex Buzo: Subsequent career

 In later years, Buzo wrote fiction including prose and topics covered ranged from the misusage of everyday language to sport.
 Books he wrote on the Australian language and life that achieved popularity were Tautology and Meet the New Class both in 1981, Glancing Blows in 1987, The Young Persons Guide to the Theatre in 1988, Kiwese in 1994 and A Dictionary of the Almost Obvious in 1998.
 Two novels by Buzo were The Search for Harry Allway in 1985 and Prue Flies North in 1991.
 He wrote news articles about rugby and important books on cricket, the Legends of the Baggy Green (2004) and coauthored The Longest Game: A Collection of the Best Cricket Writing from Alexander to Zavos, from the Gabba to the Yabba (1992).

 In his writing career he wrote for the children's animation show, Arthur and the Square Knights of the Round Table.

 In 2001, he gave the 3rd annual Tom Brock Lecture.

 Death

 Buzo died in Sydney on 16 August 2006 after several years battling cancer.

 Style

 Early in his career, Buzo's writing style and use of wit was similar to his Australian playwright contemporary David Williamson.
 Sometimes during his career, comparisons of Buzo to British playwright Harold Pinter were made.
 Like Pinter, Buzo's works were marked by surrealism, use of triviality, colloquial expressions and language.
 Over time Buzo's works also employed romanticism.
 The topic of social alienation was often explored in Buzo's plays through their characters.
 Buzo was an observer of language and it was reflected in his writing style through wit, humour and clever use of colloquial Australian English.

-Apart from theatre plays, Buzo achieved success in most literary genres.
-He wrote many witty and insightful books on Australian life, language and sport, and his articles on many varied subjects including reviews and travel writing were published in all the major newspapers and magazines in Australia.
+He wrote articles on many varied subjects including reviews and travel writing.